ubicucsd/bootcamp_18_19/Python.md

   -if it starts with a ">"-
     -print the line-
 ```
 This is one simple representation of how you could achieve this task.
-The real implementation, as we shall see, uses a loop.
+The implementation, as we shall see, uses a loop.

 First, however, we need to get our fasta file.
 Use the following command to get a sample fasta file in your working directory: